Seething since 2000*

 Between 2001 and 2012, David was Managing Editor of Cordite Poetry Review, an Internet poetry journal funded by the Australia Council for the Arts.
 He produced 30 full issues of the magazine, plus 10 mini-issues, with a focus on innovative new works by a diverse range of emerging and established Australian poets.

 David has gained extensive experience as a creative writing tutor at the tertiary level, having taught in the Department of English at the University of Melbourne between 2003 and 2004; as a guest lecturer at Sogang University (Seoul) in 2005; and in 2007 as a workshop convener, tutor and lecturer at Swinburne University of Technology.

-In addition to his experience as a creative writer, David has over a decade of experience as an editor and has been employed in a variety of educational, policy and research settings.
+In addition to his experience as a creative writer, David has over 15 years of experience as an editor and has been employed in a variety of educational, policy and research settings.

 David has also worked in various capacities as a copywriter, milk boy, store man, kitchen hand, dishwasher, electoral roll review officer, bar person and interviewer.